threefoldtech/tfgrid-sdk-ts/packages/grid_client/docs/client_configuration.md

   const network = NetworkEnv.dev;
   ```

-- Wallet connector: mnemonics for your account to interact with the chain.
+- Wallet connector: mnemonics (12 random words in a unique order) for your account to interact with the chain.
 [Create one](https://www.manual.grid.tf/documentation/dashboard/wallet_connector.html)

 - Store secret: it's any word that will be used for encrypting/decrypting the keys on threefold key-value store.